rightjs/rightjs-docs/docs/en/tutorials/top-features.md

 RightJS is a multi-paradigm framework with an extensive object-programming features support. {Class} in RightJS supports everything you need to write serious OO applications.
-It has inheritance, functionality injection, shared modules and so one.
+It has inheritance, functionality injection, shared modules and so on.

     var Klass = new Class(AnotherClass, {
       include: Module1,